Neethushree-TV/project2/README.md

 # New Project
-This Project is created in Local system.
+This Project was created in Local system. this project is created by Neethushree.